-Ms. Choudhury would also be the first Muslim woman and first Bangladeshi American to ever sit on a federal court.
-New York, where she would sit, is home to one of the largest American Muslim populations and the largest Bangladeshi American population in the country.
-Ms. Choudhury's confirmation would add personal and professional diversity to the court, elements that are sorely needed to increase public trust in the judiciary, and to better equip courts to deliver equal justice.
-She would also serve as an inspiration to younger generations, a legacy made possible by your vote to confirm her.
+P.O.
+Box 34440 Washington, DC 20043 Ms. Choudhury would also be the first Muslim woman and first Bangladeshi American to ever sit on a federal court.
+New York, where she would sit, is home to one of the largest American Muslim populations and the largest Bangladeshi American population in the country.1 In over 230 years since our federal court system was established, the Senate has confirmed over 3,000 jurists to sit on the bench, but not one has been a Muslim woman.
+Her confirmation would add personal and professional diversity to the court, elements that are sorely needed to increase public trust in the judiciary, and to better equip courts to deliver equal justice.2 She would also serve as an inspiration to younger generations: if future litigants looked up to see "Judge Nusrat Choudhury" on the bench before them, they would tangibly feel the legacy of your historic vote to confirm her.